rcc-uchicago/R-large-scale/README.md

    R
    ```

-   and make sure that your R working directory is the code
+5. Make sure that your R working directory is the code
    subdirectory in this repository:

    ```R